- Parents Home

 How Is Asthma Treated?

 There's no cure for asthma, but it can be managed to prevent flare-ups.
-Asthma treatment involves two important components: avoiding triggers and taking medicine.
+Some people can outgrow asthma as they get older, but it’s still important to have it under control early in life.
+Asthma treatment involves two important things: avoiding triggers and taking medicine.

 Most asthma medicines are breathed directly into the lungs (inhaled), but some are pills or liquids.
-There two types of medicines are:
+Asthma medicines generally work in two ways:

 What Else Should I Know?